 Why do you need to create a positive filtering experience

-If you ever buy something on the Internet, hence it is an extra question.
+If you ever buy something on the Internet, then it’s a rhetorical question.
 Filtering provides users with a number of benefits:

-- Break down the long products lists into manageable results
+- Divide the long products lists into manageable results

 - Increase a conversion rate